 The Wrangel Caucasian Army also successfully advanced, developing success after victories on the Manych and Sal rivers.
 10-I red army, having suffered a heavy defeat, retreated.
 The Reds were covered by a rear guard - Dumenko cavalry regiments, which retained their combat capability, destroyed the only railway and bridges, knocking down the pace of the enemy’s movement.
 However, the Caucasian army continued its march across the deserted steppe, leading battles with a strong adversary.
 May 20 (June 2) White captured the last serious obstacle in front of Tsaritsyn - a position on the Yesaulovsky Aksai River.
 In the future, the white command could wait to wait for the repairs of the bridges, the railways, so that armored trains could approach, lift tanks, aircraft, reinforcements, or using the factor of speed and surprise, continue the offensive and on the shoulders of the Reds rush into Tsaritsyn.
 Wrangel chose the second option and continued the offensive.

-1 (14) June 1919, the troops of the Caucasian army attacked the fortifications of Tsaritsyn.
-However, the red command managed to prepare the city for defense.
-Reinforcements were sent to Tsaritsyn, new units from Astrakhan and the Eastern Front (up to 9 new regiments).
-The commander of the 10 Army Klyuev (he replaced the wounded Egorov) managed to organize the defense of the city well.
-Two defensive positions were prepared that ran along the outer perimeter of the ring railway and the suburbs of Tsaritsyn, on its outskirts.
+On June 1 (14), 1919, troops of the Caucasian Army attacked Tsaritsyn’s fortifications.
+However, the Red Command managed to prepare the city for defense.
+Reinforcements, new units from Astrakhan and the Eastern Front (up to 9 new regiments) were transferred to Tsaritsyn.
+The commander of the 10th army Klyuev (he replaced the wounded Egorov) was able to organize the defense of the city well.
+Two defensive positions were prepared, which passed along the outer contour of the district railway and the suburbs of Tsaritsyn, on its outskirts.
 Seven armored trains were used as mobile fire groups.
-According to white intelligence, the Tsaritsyno group of reds recited 21 thousand people (16 thousand bayonets and 5 thousand sabers) with 119 guns.
+According to white intelligence, the Tsaritsyn red group recited 21 thousand people (16 thousand bayonets and 5 thousand sabers) with 119 guns.
 They were supported by the Volga military flotilla.

 Wire obstacles, a strong garrison, numerous artillery and large stocks of shells made Tsaritsin positions insurmountable.
 As a result, the two-day assault on 1 - 2 (14 - 15) in June ended with the defeat of the Caucasian army.
 The White Guards came across a powerful defense, could not break through the position of the Red without the support of artillery armored trains, and suffered heavy losses.
 4 (17) The Red Army launched a counterattack and drove the enemy away from the city.
 However, the Reds did not have the strength to win a decisive victory.
 Wrangel's army went several miles and entrenched on the River Chervlenaya, where, within a week and a half, it was preparing for a new attack.

 At this time, the forces of the Volunteer Army increased markedly.
 The bridges and the railway were restored, 5 armored trains arrived, the First Tank Division (it was removed from the Kharkov direction), armored cars, aviation.
-A newly-formed 7-Infantry Division of General Bredow (the former Timanovsky brigade, taken out from Romania) was transferred from Rostov to the aid of Wrangel.
-The transfer of additional forces managed to hide from the enemy.
+To help Wrangel, the newly formed 7th Infantry Division of General Bredov (the former Timanovsky brigade exported from Romania) was transferred from Rostov.
+The transfer of additional forces was concealed from the enemy.
 Therefore, a new powerful blow was unexpected for the Reds.
-16 (29) June 1919, the Caucasian army again launched an assault on the Tsaritsin positions.
-Tanks, armored cars and armored trains broke through the defense of the Reds.
-Behind them the infantry and the cavalry entered the breach.
+On June 16 (29), 1919, the Caucasian army again began the assault on Tsaritsyno’s positions.
+Tanks, armored cars and armored trains broke through the defenses of the Reds.
+After them, infantry and cavalry entered the breakthrough.
 The first position was taken.
-However, the Red Army fought hard in second position, near the city itself.
-Only 17 (30) of June, the Ulagay group of troops made their way into the city from the south, and the west of Tsaritsyn bypassed the corps of Pokrovsky and Shatilova.
-The remnants of the defeated 10 th Red Army retreated up the Volga, pursued by the Kuban.
-The fact of the loss of the white commanders: the 5 division commanders, the 2 brigade commander and the 11 regiment commanders said the degree of bitterness of the battle for Tsaritsyn.
+However, the Red Army fought stubbornly in second position, near the city itself.
+Only on June 17 (30) did the troops of the Ulagai group break into the city from the south, and Tsaritsyn bypassed the corps of Pokrovsky and Shatilov in the west.
+The remains of the defeated 10th Red Army retreated up the Volga, pursued by the Kuban.
+The fact of the loss of the white commanding staff speaks about the degree of fierce battle for Tsaritsyn: 5 heads of divisions, 2 brigade commanders and 11 regiment commanders were killed.

 Thus, Denikin's army won an important victory on the right flank.
 10-I red army suffered a heavy defeat in the battle for Tsaritsyn.
 The Whites took Tsaritsyn, a large number of prisoners, the artillery of the Tsaritsyn fortified area, large reserves of the Volga base of the Red Army became their trophies.
 The White Army cut the Volga route and got the opportunity to develop an offensive upriver on the Saratov.